If you’re a blogger who does any type of affiliate marketing, it’s not enough to track just clicks. You also need to track conversions.

 - Creating a conversion tag in ClickMeter

-- Adding the postback conversion code from ClickMeter in the merchant’s affiliate system.
+- Adding the postback conversion code from ClickMeter to the merchant’s affiliate system

-If you are interested, I have created some functionality that adds to ClickMeter to make conversion tracking easy and automated.
+If you’re interested, I’ve created a functionality you can add to ClickMeter to make conversion tracking easy and automated.
 Contact me for details.

-As you can see, they have options from the beginner to the enterprise customer and everything in between.
-I recommend for most you can start with the cheapest plan and migrate up as you grow.
+As you can see, ClickMeter has options to suit beginners, enterprise customers, and everything in between.
+For most folks, I recommend starting with the cheapest plan and migrating up as you grow.

-Out of the list in my opinon, the only viable ClickMeter alternative is ClickMagick.
-Though for me lacks some must features that ClickMeter has.
-ClickMagick does not have a public API, and does not have a webhook (what ClickMeter calls piggyback) to intergrate with other services like Woopra in my case.
-In addition ClickMeter has custom variables in which you can track data that’s important to you.
+In addition, ClickMeter has custom variables with which you can track data that’s important to you.
 As a super affiliate, those are features I must have in my link management system.

-I have yet to find a better affiliate tracking service and recommend ClickMeter.
-I not only recommend but have been using their service for years on this blog and for my customers.
+I have yet to find a better affiliate tracking service than ClickMeter.
+I not only recommend it but have used this service for years on this blog and among my customers.

-Though that’s not to say it’s perfect.
-I think the best analogy is they are the best horse in the glue factory.
-There are features and functionality that could be made easier.
-Unfortunately, ClickMeter is currently the easiest to use link tracking service.
+But that’s not to say ClickMeter is perfect.
+I think the best analogy is that ClickMeter is the best horse in the glue factory.
+There are features and functionality that could be easier.
+But ClickMeter is currently the easiest link tracking service to use.

 Out of the box, ClickMeter can’t track conversions down to the traffic source.
 You must extend its service — ideally, with some custom programming.